 Activities like reading, watching TV, biking, driving and using a laptop/phone can also emphasize that continual poor posture if not done correctly.

 How can you fix it?

 The first approach to changing this poor posture would be to follow certain exercises daily.

-The first exercises can be done sitting or sitting, and consist into retracting both shoulder blades, sticking them in the back pockets, at the same time as tucking in the chin.
+The first exercises can be done sitting and consist into retracting both shoulder blades, sticking them in the back pockets, at the same time as tucking in the chin.

 This position should be maintained between 5 to 10 minutes and repeated several times a day.

 Similarly, a lying exercise is advised, as it requires a bit more muscular mobilization.
 The following one should only be done for 3-5 minutes and should include breaks.